tumcms/Open-Infra-Platform/Documentation/joss/notes.md

 See list of publications made about the software [here](./paper.bib).

----
 > In addition, JOSS requires that software should be feature-complete (i.e. no half-baked solutions) and designed for maintainable extension (not one-off modifications of existing tools).
 "Minor utility" packages, including "thin" API clients, and single-function packages are not acceptable.

-TODO.
-This might be a bit tricky one.
 There are a lot of dangling parts (prototypical implementations from many students' projects).
+These are well documented as issues, though.

-However, I believe that the core functionality is available and stable.
+I believe that the core functionality is available and stable.
 There are a lot of possibilities of expansion and further development.

----

 ## Submission flow